robin-vjc/leonardo/README.md

 - [x] store images in data/
 - [x] make repo pip-installable
 - [x] check on colab GPU processing works correctly
-- [ ] can eliminate hf token?
+- [ ] only clear gpu if device is in fact gpu
 - [ ] track memory/cpu usage
-- [ ] refactor so we do a randomized chunk of images with one model, then process the other chunks
+- [x] refactor so we do a randomized chunk of images with one model, then process the other chunks
 - [ ] clean up docstrings everywhere
-- [ ] update README installation / usage
+- [x] update README installation / usage